sjquigley/Projects-Fuego/README.md

 3. Find this folder in your downloads.
 Move this folder to a secure place.
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.

-4. For Mac, Windows, and Linux, download and/or open a code editor like [atom.io](https://atom.io) or any code editor of your choice.
+4. For Mac, Windows, and Linux, download and/or open a code editor like [Visual Studio Code](https://code.visualstudio.com/download) or any code editor of your choice.
 If you use a Chromebook O.S., we recommend Code Pad or Caret.
 You will find additional information below about optimizing your code editor to work with HTML and CSS.

 5. Use the code editor to open the index.html and style.css files from your project folder.